Mixing it up: Understanding and using mixed methods research in social sciences

-All participants will be expected to complete two pieces of written work (2,000 words each) and present their research plans.
+All participants will be expected to complete two pieces of written work.

 Participants who have completed all the course activities and assignments will receive a Certificate of Participation at the end of the course.
 Those who complete all assessment requirements successfully will receive a transcript from the University of Oxford.

 Application deadline: three weeks before the commencement of the course.